ChrisMcPherson/mids-251-web-crawler/source/web_crawler/README.md

 ### Step 2

 Step 2 of the web crawler downloads HTML from each valid URL provided by previous step and stores content in a MongoDB NoSQL Document Store.
-The URLs from Step 1 are dropped of into the /root/url_lists/ directory in files named "logfile1.txt" (with the integer representing the file count).
+The URLs from Step 1 are dropped off into the /root/url_lists/ directory in files named "logfile1.txt" (with the integer representing the file count).
 Use the below bash commands to process these URLs.
-The shell script executed in the below command will take all URL seed files in /root/url_lists/, combines them, splits them into 300 equal length files, and starts 300 parellel instances of the Python script that downloads the HTML and uploads the content to MongoDB.
+The shell script executed in the below command will take all URL seed files in /root/url_lists/, combines them, splits the combined list into 300 equal length files, and starts 300 parallel instances of the Python script that downloads the HTML and uploads the content to MongoDB.

 ```sh
 $ cd /root/urls/